fiskaltrust/rollout-doc/buy-resell/framework-agreement.md

 ### Explanation Framework Agreement

-As mentioned in the section [Business model](../overview/business-model.md), in addition to offering individual products, fiskaltrust also offers more favorable merchant bundles in the fiskaltrust.Portal store.
+As mentioned in the section [Business model](../overview/business-model.md), fiskaltrust is offering discounted prices if you agree to a certain purchase quantity.
 If you are planning to purchase ten or more product bundles, you should consider this option.
 Our products and product bundles are described [here](products.md).
 If you are committing to purchase **large quantities of product bundles** of your choice over the course of a year, a **Framework Agreement** is the best option.
 This allows you to achieve significant discounts depending on your planned sales volume.

 ### Legal Framework